 On the other hand, if after missing a shot, you ask yourself how can you make it better next time, you will get answers on how to perform better.
 That kind of thinking is what winners/champions have.

-I guarantee to you that by changing the way you think it will immensely affect your life and everything you want to be successful at.
+I guarantee you that changing the way you think will immensely affect your life and everything you want to be successful at.

 Ask positive questions and you will get positive results!